torabian/fireback/otherside/fireback-nest/README.md

 # Fireback for Nestjs [Under development]

 This repository is a re-write or "competetor" repository for Fireback Go.
-It seems a lot of features from fireback are considered amazing for Java developers, but they also want to write their code still in Java language for business reasons which are making limits to the choice of language they have.
+It seems a lot of features from fireback are considered amazing for node/ts developers, but they also want to write their code still in node/ts language for business reasons which are making limits to the choice of language they have.

 All the codegen created, will be coming from golang version.
 Building tools for other languages, even backend, is on the go cli shoulder and this is not intended to change for now, since cli tools work best on the ecosystem.